A 72-year-old Somali-American was on Thursday isolated together with his son, grandson and a driver after registering high body temperature.

-"The three and their driver were stopped at Lokore road block where they were screened.
+"The three, who are refugees at Kakuma Refugee Camp, and their driver were stopped at Lokore road block where they were screened.
 They were all taken to hospital where they will continue being in isolation awaiting further results on Covid-19 tests," Dr Ongaki said.

 The man had travelled from the US on March 16.
 He arrived in Lodwar on Thursday from Nairobi via a Skyward Express flight.

 The vehicle he was using to travel to Kakuma from Lodwar is also at the hospital for sterilisation.

 Dr Ongaki reported the incident at Kakuma Police Station.

 Turkana Governor Josephat Nanok has said the county has set aside 57 isolation beds at 12 hospitals in preparation for the coronavirus.